elmarquez/ngSolr/README.md

    if there is a starting search query.
 Execute that query.
  > Query term highlighting in search results
  > Service, controller unit tests!
- > May need to encapsulate user search query in () before submitting
  > Add date field into the title output

 Current: